-Before the ruling, as McManus notes in his online guide “Top 10 Tax and Estate Planning Considerations for Same-Sex Couples,” gay and lesbian couples had to rely on their applicable exclusion amount with regard to providing for the surviving spouse.
+Before the ruling, McManus noted that gay and lesbian couples had to rely on their applicable exclusion amount with regard to providing for the surviving spouse.

-Additionally, he noted, portability provisions allow a surviving spouse, regardless of gender, to preserve and later use any portion of their deceased spouse’s unused estate and gift exclusion amount, an amount that gets adjusted each year for inflation.
-For 2021, that amount is $11.7 million.1
+Additionally, he said, portability provisions allow a surviving spouse, regardless of gender, to preserve and later use any portion of their deceased spouse’s unused estate and gift exclusion amount, an amount that gets adjusted each year for inflation.
+For 2023, that amount is $12.92 million.1